Reconstructing the orbit type stratification of a torus action from its equivariant cohomology: Cohomology

 The second statement of the following corollary was first proven in \cite[Theorem 5.1]{FY}.
 Recall that an equivariantly formal compact orientable $T$-manifold is of GKM type \cite{GKM} if it has only finitely many fixed points, and the one-skeleton $M_1$ of the action is a finite union of $T$-invariant $2$-spheres. \begin{cor} For an equivariantly formal compact orientable $T$-manifold $M$ the equivariant cohomology algebra $H_T^*(M)$ encodes if the action is of GKM type or not.
 In case the action is GKM, $H_T^*(M)$ also encodes the GKM graph of the action. \end{cor} \begin{proof} By Proposition \ref{prop:fpdimension}, in the situation at hand the equivariant cohomology algebra encodes if the fixed point set consists of isolated points.
 If all fixed point components are isolated points, then every isotropy codimension $1$ element of the orbit type stratification $\chi$ is ramified, and Theorem \ref{thm:encodesstratification} implies that the equivariant structure of the one-skeleton $M_1$ of the action is encoded in $H_T^*(M)$. \end{proof}

-\begin{ex} In general, we can not expect $H_T^*(X)$ to encode more specific information about the cohomology even if the action is equivariantly formal: consider the $S^1$-action on $S^4\subset \mathbb{C}\oplus \mathbb{C}\oplus\mathbb{R}$ given by $s\cdot (v,w,h)=(sv,w,h)$.
+\begin{ex} In general, we can not expect $H_T^*(X)$ to encode more specific information about the {(equivariant)} cohomology {of elements of $\chi$}, even if the action is equivariantly formal: consider the $S^1$-action on $S^4\subset \mathbb{C}\oplus \mathbb{C}\oplus\mathbb{R}$ given by $s\cdot (v,w,h)=(sv,w,h)$.
 As argued in Example \ref{ex:spheres}, the equivariant cohomology of this action agrees with the one of the trivial action on $S^4$.
 However the fixed point sets of the two actions are $S^2$ and $S^4$, which have different cohomologies.

 With regards to our previous results it also seems reasonable to ask for an example where additionally the entirety of $\chi$ is ramified.
 Note that this is fulfilled for any $S^1$-action with at least $2$ fixed point components.
 We obtain such examples from the previous ones by considering the diagonal action on $S^4\times S^2$ with standard rotation on the right hand side.
 For these actions we obtain the cohomologically distinct fixed point sets $S^2\coprod S^2$ and $S^4\coprod S^4$. \end{ex}